The classical limit of quantum mechanics through coarse-grained measurements: Conclusion and outlook

 \section{Conclusion and outlook}

-This study provides a comprehensive framework for understanding the emergence of classical mechanics from quantum mechanics via coarse-grained measurements.
-We established that classical kinematics arises naturally when measurement precision in phase space is significantly coarser than Planck's constant.
-Coarse-grained measurements are then defined as approximately projective measurements onto phase-space slots, where the centers of these slots represent classical values of position and momentum.
+This study provides a comprehensive framework for understanding how classical mechanics emerges from quantum mechanics through coarse-grained measurements.
+We have shown that classical kinematics arises naturally when the phase-space resolution of the measurements is much coarser than the scale set by Planck's constant.
+Such coarse-grained measurements are described by POVM elements defined as Gaussian-weighted integrals of coherent states over phase-space regions whose area exceeds Planck's constant, the centers of these regions representing the associated classical measurement outcomes.
+The set of all such outcomes defines a secondary operational phase space, and the probability density induced on this space is positive.
+This establishes the kinematical classical limit under coarse-grained measurements.

-Furthermore, we established that classical dynamics emerge naturally under coarse-grained measurements, provided the evolution time remains within the Ehrenfest time.
-The latter is defined as the maximum time over which the linear approximation of the quantum Hamiltonian, in terms of quantum fluctuations of position and momentum operator around their classical values within the slots, remains valid.
+Furthermore, we established that classical dynamics emerges naturally under coarse-grained measurements.
+We derived the evolution of the probabilities associated with the coarse-grained measurements and showed that it consists of three contributions: Liouville evolution generated by the Hamiltonian smoothed over the POVM region, diffusion terms arising solely from coarse-graining, and a genuinely quantum reminder due to the fact that phase-space dynamics in quantum mechanics is governed by the Moyal bracket, with its higher-derivative corrections.
+We showed, however, that for sufficiently large coarse-graining the evolution is effectively reduced to the Liouvillian contribution, at least up to the Ehrenfest time, defined as the maximal time over which the error made in replacing the full evolution by the classical Liouville evolution remains tolerable.

 Our analysis of the Ehrenfest time revealed its critical role in defining the time scale within which classical approximations remain valid.
 For macroscopic systems, this time scale is exceedingly long, ensuring classical behavior under standard conditions.
 Conversely, for microscopic systems, the Ehrenfest time is short, and classicality can only be preserved through frequent measurements, such as those in cloud chambers.
+Under such frequent measurements, one can reconstruct a classical ``tube'' that approximately follows the classical Hamiltonian flow and that, after an appropriate rescaling (i.e. ``zooming out'' the picture), converges to a classical phase-space trajectory.

+From a foundational point of view, our work shows that although quantum theory places fundamental limits on the classical notion of objectivity through contextuality and quantum nonlocality, it can, under coarse-grained measurements, effectively restore it, thereby giving rise to the form of objectivity familiar from everyday experience.